 Centre for Student Involvement and Careers

-Employers often prefer to hire people they know, or who have connections to people they know.
-Build your professional network to get advice, referrals, and inside information from experts in the field.
+Develop relationships to get advice, referrals, and inside information from experts in the field.

 Most graduate students will consider more than one career option over the course of their degree.
 There are resources to support you.

 If you are a student of colour, a student with a disability, a member of the LGBTQ2SIA+ community, or an Indigenous student, you may have questions specific to your experience.
 Browse these resources for information relevant to your career navigation.